 Why does my child need subcutaneous injections?

 Some medicines work best when they are injected under the skin into the fatty layer.
 These medicines need to be absorbed more slowly than others that are taken by mouth or injected into a vein.
-Medicines given subcutaneously at GOSH include octreotide, growth hormone, insulin and epinephrine.
+Medicines given subcutaneously at GOSH include octreotide, growth hormone, mecasermin (insulin-like growth factor), insulin, glucagon and epinephrine.

 Subcutaneous injections can be painful but there are various ways you can reduce this pain.
-You will find that your child finds them less painful as he or she gets used to them and as your injection technique improves.
+You will find that your child finds them less painful as they get used to them and as your injection technique improves.